 You aren't required to work with a patent attorney.
 Most inventors find it helpful to hire an attorney, though.
 From filing the application to requesting an examination to issuing the patent, an attorney provides invaluable assistance.

 If you need help with filing a patent application, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.